amazon-ion/ion-docs/index.md

 ---
 title: Amazon Ion
 description: "Amazon Ion is a richly-typed, self-describing, hierarchical data serialization format offering interchangeable binary and text representations.
-Ion was built to solve the rapid development, decoupling, and efficiency challenges faced every day while engineering large-scale, service-oriented architectures.
+Ion was built to address rapid development, decoupling, and efficiency challenges faced every day while engineering large-scale, service-oriented architectures.
 Ion has been addressing these challenges within Amazon for nearly a decade, and we believe others will benefit as well."
 ---